Kenya SAFARI 2025

 Late afternoon

-Evening game drive along the banks of the Ewaso Nyiro River which acts as a magnet for wildlife in search of water, vegetation and prey.
-Watch for big cats prowling the bush or crocodiles basking in the last rays of sunlight along the riverbank.
+Embark on a refreshing evening game drive along the banks of the Ewaso Nyiro River as the day cools and wildlife stirs again.
+Watch for big cats prowling the bush in search of prey or crocodiles basking in the last rays of sunlight along the riverbank.

 Reteti Elephant Sanctuary